apache/tooling-trusted-release/docs/plan.md

    - Allow dependencies between tasks to reduce duplication of effort
    - Add UI to restart all waiting workers

-2. Orchestrating scheduler and resource management
+2. Orchestrating manager and resource management
    - [DONE] Implement process-based task isolation
    - [DONE] Create task table in sqlite database
    - [DONE] Add task queue management
-   - Track and limit disk usage per task in the scheduler
+   - Track and limit disk usage per task in the manager

 3. Improve the task UI
-   - [DONE] Allow restarting all tasks
+   - [DONE] Allow restarting all tasks when inactive
    - Test that tasks are deleted when a package is deleted

 Advanced tasks, possibly deferred